FIGLAB/EyeMU/README.md

 - **To test the gesture classifier**, go to https://gazel.netlify.app/gestures/.
 The gestures are flick left/right (CW/CCW rotation, axis coming out of the phone screen), page turn left/right (turn one edge towards the other, axis running up the phone centerline), forward flick (tilt back the top of the phone), and push away/pull close (bring phone towards you or away).

-## Building the webapp
-All webapp files are located in the `flask2/` directory.
-We're using Python3.7, with the Flask and Flask-Frozen libraries.

-To host a local version of the site from the terminal run

-    $ python sitebuilder.py

-To build a set of static pages, run

-    $ python sitebuilder.py build

-Flask allows for separation of the JS and HTML files, which enables OOP-style web development, but it also makes it confusing to navigate the backend.
-To find the Javascript code behind a web endpoint (like "/svrtest"), open `sitebuilder.py` and find the function which serves it.
-This will give you an HTML filename, which are all stored in `templates/`.
-At the top, the HTML file will contain `<script>` tags for importing JS files, which are all stored in `static/`.

 ## Data Analysis
 All Jupyter notebooks used to load and train the offline models are in the `data/` directory.
 The data is split into calibration (`calibdata.pkl`) and evaluation (`gazeldata.pkl`), and stored as Pandas Dataframes.

 ## Gaze-Tracking Base Model
 Our gaze-tracking pipeline consists of a large CNN followed by a smaller regression model.
 Our CNN is based off of the architecture in [this paper](https://www.nature.com/articles/s41467-020-18360-5).
 We trained our own model from scratch using the same GazeCapture dataset.
-The code for this training is located in `trainingSetup/`
+The code for this training is located in `trainingSetup/`.
+Due to the large size of the dataset, it will have to be downloaded separately.